RanisMinsafin/LibraryManager/README.md

 Before running the application, ensure that the database schema is created.
 You can execute the SQL script in schema.sql to set up the required tables and schema.

-Additional settings, such as database configuration and port, can be adjusted in the `application.properties` file.

 Library Manager process in action
 -------------------
    ![Gif](library.gif)